alanvoss/guess_who/README.md

 ## Our Variation

-Instead of 2 contenders playing against each other, you will be given an opportunity to try to guess all 24 of the characters, one at a time, and your cululative number of guesses will be used to score your contender.
+Instead of 2 contenders playing against each other, you will be given an opportunity to try to guess all 24 of the characters in the fewest possible queries, one at a time, and the cululative number of guesses will be used to score your contender.

 Attempting to minimize that score as much as possible is the goal.